heroku/x/cmd/protoc-gen-loggingtags/README.md

 The `internal/test` package contains sample protobuf messages with loggingtag annotations and a test suite to exercise them.

-Run `make proto` to regenerate the loggingtags code for the sample messages using the current local version of the generator.
+Run `make proto` from the root to regenerate the loggingtags code for the sample messages using the current local version of the generator.